-The Compensation Committee in April 2022 approved awards for the three-year performance period commencing on January 1, 2022 and ending on December 31, 2024.
+The Compensation Committee in April 2022 approved awards for the three-year performance period commencing on October 1, 2021 and ending on September 30, 2024 (the "2022 LTIP Plan").
 Each participant is eligible to receive an amount of cash equal to 0%-200% of his or her target performance award, based on the achievement of NAV and NAV per share goals (weighted at 30% and 70%, respectively) as of the end of the performance period (the "Performance Goals").
 Performance is evaluated separately for each Performance Goal.
-Each Performance Goal is subject to (i) a threshold level of performance at which a percentage of the target performance award attributable to that Performance Goal may be paid and below which no payment is made pursuant to an award, (ii) a target level of performance at which 100% of the target performance award attributable to that Performance Goal may be paid and (iii) a maximum level of performance, at which 200% of the target performance award attributable to that Performance Goal may be paid, in each case subject to such other terms and conditions of an award.
+Each Performance Goal is subject to (i) a threshold level of performance at which a percentage of the target performance award attributable to that Performance Goal may be paid and below which no payment is made pursuant to an award, (ii) a target level of performance at which 100% of the target performance Goal may be paid and (iii) a maximum level of performance, at which 200% of the target performance award attributable to that Performance Goal may be paid, in each case subject to such other terms and conditions of an award.
 No payment is made with respect to a Performance Goal if a threshold level of performance is not achieved.
 Between threshold, target and maximum performance levels for each Performance Goal, the amount of the award attributed to the Performance Goal will be linearly interpolated.
-The target performance award for Mr. Lorber and Ms. McMillan is \$890,000 and \$380,000, respectively.
-During the year ended September 30, 2022, no accrual was recorded for this plan.

-In December 2022, the Compensation Committee approved awards for Mr. Lorber and Ms. McMillan for the three-year performance period commencing on January 1, 2023 and ending on December 31, 2025.
+In December 2022, the Compensation Committee approved awards for Mr. Lorber and Ms. McMillan for the three-year performance period commencing on October 1, 2022 and ending on September 30, 2025 (the "2023 LTIP Plan").
 Each participant is eligible to receive an amount of cash equal to 0%-200% of their target performance award, based on the achievement of NAV and NAV per share goals (weighted at 20% and 80%, respectively) as of the end of the performance period.
 Performance is evaluated separately for each Performance Goal.
-The threshold, target and maximum performance levels are structured similar to those of the April 2022 awards.
-The target performance award for each of Mr. Lorber and Ms. McMillan is \$890,000 and \$380,000, respectively.
+The threshold, target and maximum performance levels are structured similar to those of the 2022 LTIP Plan